swashdev/swashdev.github.io/_posts/2021-01-21-minigame-madness.md

 them had the same basic design, just with different graphics.
 I wanted every microgame in Minigame Madness to play differently from the rest, so that the player felt like they were getting a new challenge with each game.

+{% comment %} This section is being deferred to a later draft.

 ### Minigames or Microgames?